Dental Implants Adelaide are the ideal solution for you if you have

-Dental implants are titanium screws in the shape of the tooth root that are placed in the jawbone surgically.
+Dental implants are titanium screws in the shape of the tooth root that is placed in the jawbone surgically.
 After a period of implant integration or joining to the bone, the crown of the tooth can be fabricated from a mould and be placed on top of the screw.
 The resulting "tooth" will act, look and feel very similar to a natural tooth.
 Modern dental implants have surfaces that encourage bone to grow around them and hence make the procedure faster and more predictable.
-Smoking, tooth grinding and poor oral hygiene are unfavourable factors when it comes to implants as they delay healing and cause infections.
+Smoking, tooth grinding, and poor oral hygiene are unfavourable factors when it comes to implants as they delay healing and cause infections.

-Dental implant cost may seem to be a prohibiting factor in deciding how to replace missing teeth but in the long run they may be a more economical choice than dentures or bridges.
-Dental implant cost can be very similar to a bridge in many instances but the difference is that a bridge may require the cutting of teeth on either side of the gap whereas a dental implant is independent of those teeth and stands alone.
+Dental implant cost may seem to be a prohibiting factor in deciding how to replace missing teeth but in the long run, they may be a more economical choice than dentures or bridges.
+Dental implant cost can be very similar to a bridge in many instances, but the difference is that a bridge may require the cutting of teeth on either side of the gap whereas a dental implant is independent of those teeth and stands alone.

 At Adelaide Cosmetic Dentistry, we work with a team of highly skilled surgeons for placement of the implants.
 The aesthetic outcome of the treatment is highly dependent on the amount of bone and gum that is left and its shape and contour.
-Therefore choosing a surgeon familiar with aesthetic concepts of dentistry is of paramount importance.
+Therefore, choosing a surgeon familiar with the aesthetic concepts of dentistry is of paramount importance.

 We are always happy to advise you on questions that you may have.
-If you do have any questions about dental implants, dental implant cost or any other procedure send us an email or give us a call on (08) 8213 1821.
+If you do have any questions about dental implants, dental implant cost or any other procedure send us an email or give us a call on (08) 8271 9771.